 their time inside and around the perimeter of the Feline & Primate House.

 Visiting Wolf Woods is like taking an adventure to the wild northern woods of the Upper Peninsula or Canada.
 You'll enter a log cabin with a huge picture window looking out onto the gray wolves.
 Also included in this exhibit are a variety of wildlife artifacts and information about current conservation efforts underway to help protect wolf populations.

 Take a ride on one of our Dromedary Camels – a family favorite!
-Rides run from 10am to 4pm daily during the summer and fall and cost $4 per ride.
+Rides run from 10 a.m. to 4 p.m.
+Tuesday through Sunday during the summer and fall and cost $5 per ride.
 Plenty of great photo opportunities for the whole family, and an experience you will never forget!